mbland/rules_scala/README.md

-For rules_scala 7.x, `scala_proto` and `scalafmt` users are revlocked between protobuf-v21.7 and protobuf-v25.5 ([which requires compiler flags to build under Bazel 6](#6.5.0)). rules_scala 8.0.0 will drop Bazel 6.5.0 Bzlmod support and support protobuf-v28.2 and later.
+For rules_scala 7.x, `scala_proto` and `scalafmt` users are revlocked between protobuf-v21.7 and protobuf-v25.5 ([which requires compiler flags to build under Bazel 6](#6.5.0)). rules_scala 8.0.0 drops Bazel 6.5.0 Bzlmod support and supports protobuf-v28.2 and later.
 See [Compatible Bazel versions](#compatible-bazel-versions) below for details regarding these `protobuf` related restrictions.